mdchaney/SudokuJS/README.md

 Released under terms of MIT License.

-Javascript version of Sudoku - intend to make this a full-fledged game with capability to generate random puzzles and self-solve (i.e. enter an existing puzzle and see solution).
+Javascript version of Sudoku - intend to make this a full-fledged game with capability to generate random puzzles.

 Requires jquery.